v1ctoriale1gh/emotion-tracker-front-end/README.md

 ## Description

-This application is a place for people to post meetups and events for paddling (Kayaking, stand up baddleboard, rafting, and canoes) in the United States.
-Navigate through a drop down menu to a state, then city, then event.
-Add new events from the menu dropdown on the events page.
+This application is a webapp for people to log, chart, and track their emotions.

 ## Setting Up
 First navigate to the back-end repository of this project: https://github.com/v1ctoriale1gh/emotion-tracker-back-end